oshaughnessy/sierramountainll/_posts/2023-01-18-league-age.md

 ## Softball Divisions

-A player's "league age" for softball is the age they were on December 31 of the year preceding the season.
+A player's "league age" for softball is the age they were at the end of the year preceding the season.

 | Division                | Age Range